| |

 Getting to the Trailhead:

 From the Foothill Freeway (I-210) in Arcadia, take the Santa Anita Avenue exit and drive north to Chantry Flat, 4.6 miles.
 A National Forest Adventure Pass is required for parking.
-The vehicle gate for Chantry Flat Road is open from 6:00 A.M. to 6:00 p.m. (as of about 6-19-06.
-It used to be 6:00 A.M. to 10:00 P.M.).
-Access Note: Due to destructive weather and bureaucratic incompetence, Chantry Flat is subject to periodic and extended closures.
-Best to check with the Forest Service (626-574-5200) or the Sierra Madre Police Department (626-355-1414) before hitting the trail.
+Due to popularity of hikes from Chantry Flat, the parking lot can fill up fast, particularly on weekends, so arrive early or be prepared to park along the road.
+Access Note: Chantry Flat is subject to periodic and extended closures.
 See Access Note below.

 Trail Description: